Sitalobr/100-days-of-code/r1-log.md

 ### R1D8

 Creation of an app's layout inspired on Netflix.
 I learned how to use guidelines to help layout's creation.

+### R1D9

+Studied about the other existent layout types.
+Learned how Relative, Linear, Frame and Coordinator layout works.